 The comet's closest approach to Earth occurred in 837, at a distance of 0.033 AU (3.07 million miles or 4.94 million kilometers).
 At that time, April 10, 837, Halley reached a total apparent brightness of about magnitude -3.5, nearly that of Venus at greatest brilliance.
 The light of Halley was spread over an extended area, however, so its surface brightness was less than that of Venus.

-During its 1986 appearance, Halley's nearest approach to Earth occured on the outbound leg of the trip at a distance of 0.42 AU (39 million miles or 63 million kilometers).
-It was slightly brighter than the north star Polaris, but again spread over a much larger area than a point-like star.
+During its 1986 appearance, Halley's nearest approach to Earth occurred on the outbound leg of the trip at a distance of 0.42 AU (39 million miles or 63 million kilometers).
+It was slightly brighter than the north star Polaris but again spread over a much larger area than a point-like star.

 Scientists calculate that an average periodic comet lives to complete about 1,000 trips around the Sun.
 Halley has been in its present orbit for at least 16,000 years, but it has shown no obvious signs of aging in its recorded appearances.